 Add an action, “Look At” in “Transform” section.

-Next, create Stage3 and add the Action, Create Object.
+Next, create a State3 and add a Create Object action.

 Specify the object to create.